 Although fostering is very rewarding, there’ll be times when you find the role challenging and you may face difficult and upsetting circumstances.

-Don’t worry you’ll not be on your own; we'll be with you every step of the way.
+Don’t worry - you won't be on your own.
+We'll be with you every step of the way.

 - A social worker who'll support you throughout your whole fostering career.

-- An invitation to an annual celebration event to recognise the hard work you carry out for the children of Rochdale.
+- Plenty of parties and celebration events to recognise the hard work you carry out for the children of Rochdale.

-- Support from a specialist nurse who oversees the health needs of all children cared for within Rochdale.
+- Support from child psychologists to help you meet the specific needs of children in your care and support from a specialist nurse who oversees the health needs of our cared for children.

-- Support from education services through the 'virtual headteacher' of Rochdale.
-The virtual headteacher oversees the education of all Rochdale cared for children.
+- Education support through our 'virtual headteacher' who oversees the education of all our cared for children.